gregmsanderson/fly-hello-laravel-db-replay/README.md

 The application needs to know the database connection settings (the host, port, and so on).
 Fly provides a single `DATABASE_URL` in an environment variable.

-We need to apply some additional logic to decide whether to use that as-is (so, connect to the primary database on port 5432) _or_ whether we should instead connect to a read replica (by using port 5433).
+We need to apply some additional logic to decide whether to use that as-is (which will connect to the primary database using port 5432) _or_ whether we should instead connect to a read replica (using port 5433).

 The logic we use is the same as in the exception `Handler.php` file: if we know the region the vm is in _and_ we know the region the primary databse is in, we compare them.
 If the vm is _not_ in the same region as the primary database, we connect to the read replica.
 Else we connect to the primary database.

 The result is that we get the best read performance as we will always connect to the closest database.
-And we will improve write performance too since writes will hit the nearby read replica, fail, but be replayed by Fly in the region the primary database is in:
+And we will improve write performance too since writes will hit the nearby read replica, fail, _but_ then be replayed by Fly in the region the primary database is in.

 ```php
 'pgsql' => [